AIFARMS/AVAT/README.md

 ```

 If the goal is to simply access the website then go to the ```build``` folder to ```index.html``` to access the website.

+## Instructions

+### Keybinds

+There are preset keybinds setup to make it easier to use the tool without having to click around.
+If done properly a combination of mouse and keyboard actions speed up the annotation process.

+Keybinds:
+* - "1" = Mode Switch: Bounding Box
+* - "2" = Mode Switch: Key Point
+* - "3" = Mode Switch: Segmentation
+* - "a" = Add annotation
+* - "r" = Remove selected annotation
+* - "q" = Skip backward frame(s)
+* - "s" = Save annotation
+* - "w" = Pause/Play
+* - "e" = Skip forward frame(s)

 ## TODO